 Calculation of Earned Title IV Assistance

 U.S. Department of Education software will be used to perform all refund calculations.
 A copy of the completed calculation worksheet will be kept in the student's file in the Office of Financial Aid.
-The amount of Title IV assistance earned by the student is calculated by determining the percentage of grant and/or loan assistance earned by the student, and applying that percentage to the total amount of grant and/or loan assistance disbursed to the student or on the student’s behalf for the payment period, as of his/her withdrawal date.
+The amount of Title IV assistance earned by the student is calculated by determining the percentage of grant and/or loan assistance earned by the student, and applying that percentage to the total amount of grant and/or loan assistance disbursed to the student or on the student's behalf for the payment period, as of their withdrawal date.
 The percentage of Title IV assistance earned will be equal to the percentage of the payment period completed by the student, when said percentage is 60 percent or less.
 If the student's withdrawal date occurs after the completion of 60 percent of the payment period, the percentage earned is 100 percent.

 Withdrawal from Cycle Classes

 A Cycle Class is defined as a course in a program that does not span the entire length of the payment period or the period of enrollment.
-A student who registers for a Cycle Class and then ceases to attend or fails to begin attendance is considered withdrawn, if he/she is not attending any other classes and is not registered for a Cycle Class to begin at a later date within the enrollment period.
-A student is not considered to have withdrawn if the college obtains written confirmation at the time of withdrawal that he/she will attend a Cycle Class to begin later in the same period of enrollment.
+A student who registers for a Cycle Class and then ceases to attend or fails to begin attendance is considered withdrawn, if the student is not attending any other classes and is not registered for a Cycle Class to begin at a later date within the enrollment period.
+A student is not considered to have withdrawn if the college obtains written confirmation at the time of withdrawal that the student will attend a Cycle Class to begin later in the same period of enrollment.
 This confirmation must be obtained at the time of withdrawal, even if the student has already registered for subsequent courses.
 If the student fails to return for the subsequent cycle, the date of withdrawal reverts back to the original withdrawal date in the earlier cycle.